 Twirly Girls Pole Fitness was started in Danville before eventually moving to a bigger space in Pleasanton.
 At celebrating 13 years, the Covid-19 pandemic caused the studio to close under shelter-in-place orders.
 With no classes onsite, an unchecked small water leak in the storage closet caused devastating damage to the back room.

-Instead of giving in and closing shop, a new chapter began with the transition of the downtown space to Twirly Studios.
-Twirly Tribe Studios, LLC was founded and negotiations began with the landlord to renovate the space.
-Electrical and plumbing issues were addressed, skylights exposed for natural lighting, and the interior lighting replaced with energy efficient fixtures.
+Instead of giving in and closing shop, a new chapter began with the passing of the torch and transition of the downtown space to Twirly Studios.
+Twirly Tribe Studios, LLC was founded by Grace and negotiations began with the landlord to renovate the space during the closure.
+Electrical and plumbing issues were addressed, skylights exposed for natural lighting and airflow, and the interior lighting replaced with energy efficient fixtures.
 An artist brought in her creativity in color to illustrate movement and beauty in new beginnings.
-Surround sound fills each room, heating & air conditioning systems were updated for airflow and more improvements to the exterior are planned.
+Surround sound now fills each room, and heating & air conditioning systems were updated.
+More improvements to the exterior are planned.

 Meanwhile, Twirly Studios introduced online classes with the benefit of recordings for student practice, and started preparing for re-opening.
 The City of Pleasanton, as part Alameda County, has updated limitations for “Gyms and Fitness Facilities” which will allow for classes to begin again.
-A full re-opening plan is underway, and services will be posted as they become available.
+The re-opening plan went well in November before holiday closures were re-instated.
+Onsite services will once again be posted as they become available.

 Visit our What to Expect page for joining classes online, or onsite.